 This most serious of injuries bears the possibility of life-changing implications for the victim and is likely to have a significant impact on family members and loved ones.
 It is, therefore, crucial to seek advice from a law firm with in-depth experience of managing Brain Injury Claims.

-Adept at dealing with compensation claims arising from serious head and brain injuries, Lanyon Bowdler's Brain Injury Solicitors are widely recognised across Mid and North Wales, Shropshire, Herefordshire, and the Midlands as a leading team of Brain Injury Solicitors.
+Adept at dealing with compensation claims arising from serious injuries to the head and brain, Lanyon Bowdler's Brain Injury Solicitors are widely recognised across Mid and North Wales, Shropshire, Herefordshire, and the Midlands as a leading team of Brain Injury Solicitors.
 We have longstanding relationships in place with a variety of stakeholders and organisations who can help in the immediate aftermath of a brain injury.

 Receiving immediate expert legal advice has many advantages.
 Taking early advice from our Brain Injury Solicitors means provision can be made to call on additional medical expertise, second opinion, and supplementary healthcare services, all without placing additional pressure on the injured person or relatives and loved ones.